 "Oh," Argus said, almost shouting in excitement.
 "So, now we just add the time traveled?"

 Mouse nodded.
 "Yes, but there's another step that's easy to forget.
-We were at warp."
+We're in space, and we were at warp."

 Argus cocked her head.
 "And?"

-"So, our path couldn't have been a straight line."
+"So, at least on a map, our path couldn't have been a straight line."